 Pusser’s Rum is the only rum blended in exact accordance with the Royal Navy specifications last used when it discontinued its daily ration on July 31, 1970—ending a tradition that lasted over 300 years.
 Aged for a minimum of three years, this Admiralty rum blend is rich and full-bodied, with an unsurpassed smoothness due to its wooden “pot stilled” lineage.

 Pusser’s Rum is the product of five stills.
 The rums are artfully blended to create the perfect balance of naturally occurring flavoring compounds known as “esters” and “congeners.”
 Unlike most rums, Pusser’s is all natural and is never artificially flavoured or coloured.
 The molasses used in each of the contributing stills comes from sugar cane grown in the Demerara River Valley—once the home of 300 sugar cane estates each with its own distillery.
 This geographic region has been highly renowned for its production and world-wide distribution of sugar since the 1600s.
 It is often referred to as the “Valley of Navy Rum.”

 The Admiralty blend has been heavily influenced by rum distilled in a double wooden pot still of the Port Mourant, which first went into production in 1732.
 Although relocated and refurbished over the years, they continue to be the bedrock of Navy rum and a vital part of the distillation process that produces superbly enhanced aroma and flavor.

-The “Greenheart” staves of this old wooden pot stills have absorbed decades of unique, organic flavoring compounds, that provide a deep flavor far beyond that of mass-produced rums.
+The “Greenheart” staves of this old wooden pot stills have absorbed decades of unique, organic flavouring compounds, that provide a deep flavour far beyond that of mass-produced rums.

-Following distillation, Pusser’s Rum is aged for a minimum of three years in charred oak bourbon barrels—imparting additional smoothness and flavor.
+Following distillation, Pusser’s Rum is aged for a minimum of three years in charred oak bourbon barrels—imparting additional smoothness and flavour.